-If $\mM_x$ and $\mM_y$ are similar, then $\|\Delta_{x,y}\|_1$ likely to be smaller than the number of nonzero elements of $\mM_x$.
-Therefore, it is more efficient to indirectly represent $\mM_x$ with respect to $\mM_y$, rather than through the matrix $\mM$.
-This necessitates an algorithm that finds a suitable chain of $\Delta$'s to represent all columns of $\mM$: for each column $\mM_x$, identify a similar column $\mM_y$ that characterizes the former, such that the Hamming weight of $\Delta_{x,y}$ required to represent $\mM_x$ is minimized subject to $\mM_y$.

-Since the algorithm measures the Hamming distance for each pair of columns in $\mM$, we can model this compression by an undirected weighted graph on $G$ on $n$ vertices, where vertex $i$ represents column $i$ of $\mM$, and the weight of each edge $(x, y)$ corresponds to the Hamming distance between columns $x$ and $y$.
+\textbf{Differential Compression. } Given a binary matrix $\mM\in\{0,1\}^{m\times n}$, let $\mM_i$ denote its $i$'th column.
+We compress $\mM$ by writing each column $\mM_x$ as the sum of another column $\mM_y$ and a \emph{change vector} $\Delta_{x,y}$ such that $\mM_y = \mM_x + \Delta_{x,y}$ and $\Delta_{x,y} = \mM_x - \mM_y$.
+If $\mM_x$ and $\mM_y$ are similar, then $\|\Delta_{x,y}\|_1$ is likely to be smaller than the number of nonzero elements of $\mM_x$.
+So, it is more efficient to indirectly represent $\mM_x$ with respect to $\mM_y$, instead of through $\mM$.
+This requires an algorithm that finds a chain of $\Delta$'s to represent all columns of $\mM$: for each column $\mM_x$, identify a similar column $\mM_y$ such that the Hamming weight $\|\Delta_{x,y}\|_1$ required to represent $\mM_x$ is minimized subject to $\mM_y$.
+Since the algorithm measures the Hamming distance for each pair of columns in $\mM$, we model this compression by an undirected weighted graph $G$ on $n$ vertices, where vertex $i$ represents $\mM_i$, and the weight of each edge $(x, y)$ is $\|\Delta_{x,y}\|_1$.
 We can then find a Minimum Spanning Tree (MST) of $G$, which by definition spans $G$ with the minimum sum of edge weights possible.
 Therefore, any MST of $G$ rooted at vertex $r$ defines a chain of $\Delta$'s that, starting at $r$, can represent all the columns of $\mM$.